Swiftaff/toylang/README.md

         z
     }

-    // use brackets to pass a function as an argument
-    // first argument in brackets defines a single argument which is a function
-    // which takes an i64 and returns an i64
-    // second argument is an i64
-    // and function returns an i64
-    fn take_fn_as_first_parameter(arg1: &dyn Fn(i64) -> i64, arg2: i64) -> i64 {
+    // use parenthesis to pass a function as an argument - becomes a &dyn Fn fn take_fn_as_first_parameter(arg1: &dyn Fn(i64) -> i64, arg2: i64) -> i64 {
         arg1(arg2)
     }